kcwu/hackpad-backup/README.txt

 - backup_list.txt
   One backup item per line, for example, "g0v/*" mean entire site of g0v.hackpad.com.
   Currently, it can only support * and unable to backup only individual pads.
-  It's unnecessary for you account to be an admin of that site.
+  It's unnecessary for your account to be an admin of that site.
 But non-admin is less efficient because the program have to loop all pads.
 And of course, you cannot see hidden pads if you are not admin or owner.
 - api_keys.txt